poshaughnessy/christmascard2017/README.md

 To try it out, you will need a phone that supports ARCore, i.e. a Pixel or an S8.
 [Please follow the instructions here to install the experimental WebARonARCore browser](https://github.com/google-ar/WebARonARCore).

+NB.
+You might need to try tapping a few times before it recognises that you've tapped a surface.
+It could also help to take a look around first!